Spolu: History

 Spolu introduced its electoral programme and campaign on 9 December 2020.
-Ahead of the election, opinion polls suggested that ANO 2011 would win, but in an electoral upset Spolu won the highest number of votes, and opposition parties won a majority of seats in the Chamber of Deputies.
-The opposition parties signed a memorandum agreeing to nominate Spolu leader Petr Fiala for the position of Prime Minister.
+Ahead of the election, opinion polls suggested that ANO would win, but in an electoral upset Spolu won the highest number of votes, and opposition parties won a majority of seats in the Chamber of Deputies.
+The opposition parties signed a memorandum agreeing to nominate Spolu leader Petr Fiala for the position of prime minister.
 On 9 November, President Miloš Zeman formally asked Fiala to form a new government.
-On 17 November 2021, Fiala introduced Zeman to his proposed cabinet and Zeman agreed to appoint Fiala as the new Prime Minister on 26 November 2021.
+On 17 November 2021, Fiala introduced Zeman to his proposed cabinet and Zeman agreed to appoint Fiala as the new prime minister on 26 November 2021.

-In November 2021 Petr Fiala said he would like to continue with the Spolu coalition into the 2022 Senate and municipal elections.
-On 14 June 2022 Spolu announced that the coalition would nominate 19 candidates in the senate elections.
+In November 2021, Fiala said he would like to continue with the Spolu coalition into the 2022 Senate and municipal elections.
+On 14 June 2022, Spolu announced that the coalition would nominate 19 candidates in the senate elections.
 Spolu also collaborated in municipal elections in some cities and towns, including Prague, Ostrava and Plzeň.

 In the 2023 Czech presidential election, Spolu endorsed three candidates: Petr Pavel, Danuše Nerudová, and Pavel Fischer.

+On 28 October 2024, party leaders signed a memorandum and announced that ODS, KDU-ČSL and TOP 09 would continue as an electoral alliance for the 2025 parliamentary election.

+Spolu received 23.4% of the vote in the parliamentary election, losing the election to ANO.